dart-lang/site-www/src/_articles/archive/zones.md

 As a consequence a zoned error handler might be invoked multiple times.

-A zoned error handler exists in an _error zone_.
+Any zone that includes a zoned error handler is an _error zone_.
 An error zone might handle errors that originate in a descendant of that zone.
 A simple rule determines where